cube-drone/build-a-the-web-presentation/README.md

 * You have a browser.
 * You type in cube-drone.com/hats.
+* The browser automatically adds `http://` to the front of that
-* It uses DNS, the Domain Name System, to resolve farts.org to an IP address.
+* It uses DNS, the Domain Name System, to resolve `cube-drone.com` to an IP address.
-* It uses HTTP, the Hypertext Transfer Protocol to send a request to farts.org
+* It uses HTTP, the Hypertext Transfer Protocol to connect to port 80 on the IP address it got for  `cube-drone.com` requesting `GET /hats`.
+* The server responds: with a 300 redirection, telling it that actually it should go look at `https://cube-drone.com/hats`, because we use encryption in this house young man
+* The browser tries again, with that new url, this time trying port `443`, the port for encrypted HTTP traffic.
-* There's a server on the other end.
-* It gets the request for "GET /hats" and responds with a page of HTML.
+* There's some web application server code on the other end of that connection.
+It gets the request for `GET /hats` and responds with a page of HTML.
+* The browser gets that page of HTML and renders it in glorious beautiful HTML style.
+* Inside that HTML is a whole mess of Javascript, which executes code to build and construct a whole little application inside the browser.
+* That in-browser application does a bunch of interesting stuff, up to and including sending remote procedure calls back to the `https://cube-drone.com`  server to perform commands and ask for more information.
-* Now you're looking at a website.
+* That's a web application!

 So building web applications is largely about programming the parts that are happening on the server over here.

 ### HTTP
-HTTP, the Hypertext Transfer Protocol, it's all just a bunch of fancy stuff that sits on top of regular ol' TCP/IP.
+HTTP, the Hypertext Transfer Protocol, is all just a bunch of fancy stuff that sits on top of regular ol' TCP/IP.

 #### What's In a URL

+_put a diagram here, dummy_

 * Protocol (http, or https - or redis, or postgres, or gopher, or...)
 * Hostname (and port, if necessary)
 * Path & Query